Example 14 Electron and nuclear spin mixed state dynamics with RadicalPy

 Name: radicalpy

-Requires: dot2tex, graphviz, importlib-resources, matplotlib, numpy, pint, scikit-learn, scipy, seaborn, sympy, tqdm
+Requires: dot2tex, graphviz, importlib-resources, matplotlib, mdanalysis, numpy, pint, rdkit, scikit-learn, scipy, seaborn, sympy, tqdm

 Required-by: